murphym757/react-template/README.md

 ```
 npm start
 ```
+The server is set to 3000, so navigate in your web browser to,http://localhost:3000/.
 Don't forget to press ctrl+c to close.
 From there, you can make whatever changes you'd like.
 Howeever, you must repeat the transpile and build stages again.

 ### Styling